-If you are based in the EEA, we may transfer your personal data to the UK if we share it with other members of the Amtivo Group.
+If you are based in the EEA, we may transfer your personal data to the UK if we share it with other Amtivo companies.

 We may also use service providers and organisations based outside the UK or EEA for the purpose of processing your personal data; where this is the case we will ensure that the transfer of your personal data is compliant with data protection law.
 You can obtain more details about the protection given to your personal data when it is transferred outside the UK or EEA by contacting us at email@example.com.